shidax/openstack-java/README.md

 There is a simple reason that it is just a study of OpenStack.
 And...

-Many of web engineer installed JRE on ther development machine, maybe.
+Many of web engineer installed JRE on their development machine, maybe.

 Imlementation
 ==============